UHDanke/gd_docs/bugs/advanced_follow_issues.md

 If there are multiple targets inside Target GID, StartSpeed applies on one target only.

+## Physics issues when outside MaxRange

+Even if an Advanced Follow target loses all velocity by leaving the MaxRange of the effect, if the player clips into the target's hitbox it will boost the player.
+This behavior continues until the trigger is stopped.
+Without DontBoostX/Y, the player's jump will be boosted everytime the player jumps off the target.
+Sometimes the target will have no physics.
+Using DontBoostX/Y is not enough to fix this issue, the player will also be forcibly teleported to the top of the object if clipped inside or hit from below.

 # Suggestions & Additions

 ## AdvFollow Ignore Timewarp